islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 In the Amazon ECS console browser tab, choose Services, and select Compute > EC2.

-In the navigation pane, scroll down and choose Load Balancers.
+109. In the navigation pane, scroll down and choose **Load Balancers**.

 The load balancer list shows the mb-load-balancer.

 In the Description tab at the bottom, go to DNS name and choose the Copy icon.

-Paste the DNS name value into a text editor, and label it Load Balancer DNS Name.
+111. Paste the DNS name value into a text editor, and label it `**Load Balancer DNS Name**`.
 You will use this value multiple times in later steps.

 Open a new browser tab, paste the DNS name into the address bar, and press ENTER.